AyaLyousfi/xFx/Protocol/README.md

 - If the file is found, then the server shall reply with a header as provided below:
   - **RESUME[one space][file size][Line Feed]**
   - followed by the remaning bytes needed to download the whole file.

+## Check
+If the client want to check if it is downloading the same file or not, it sends the following header to the server:
+ - **check[one space][fileName][one space][clientChecksum][Line Feed]**
+Upon receiving this header, the server searches for the specified file.
+- If the file is not found, then the server shall reply with a header as the following:
+  - **NOT[one space]FOUND[Line Feed]**
+- If the file is found, the server shall reply with the following header if it has an equal checksum value as the client:
+  - **DUPLICATED_FILE[Line Feed]**
+- Else, it shall reply with download with a header as the following:
+  - **NOT_SAME[one space][file size][Line Feed]**
+  - followed by the bytes of the file